sowcow/blog/content/posts/matter-of-life-and-death.md

 There is propaganda angle to it which is fine by me.
 I think it is still strong even if the idea of Anglo-American cooperation in the new world is ignored.

 Extremely visual and educating on those matters but as it happens it is not too comfortable experience.
-And I should say that even Peeping Tom was more "polite" when it comes to "uneasieness" than this movie.
+And I should say that even Peeping Tom was more "polite" when it comes to "uneasiness" than this movie.
 So it was almost necessary to analyze how director controls the tension and conjures images at needed moments.

 The whole movie is such a complex dissonance that the simple ending